fengshang1972/EPANETMSX2Manual/docs/3_programusage.rst

 EPANET-MSX has the option to compile the chemical reaction equations that a user specifies within their MSX input file using a C compiler that already resides on the user's system.
 This can speed up execution times by a factor of 2 to 5, depending on the nature of the reaction system and the choice of integration method.
-This option is available on Windows operating systems that have either the Microsoft Visual C++ compiler or the MinGW port of the Gnu C++ compiler installed, or on Linux systems with the Gnu C++ compiler.
+This option is available on Windows operating systems that have either the Microsoft Visual Studio C++ compiler or the MinGW port of the Gnu C++ compiler installed, or on Linux systems with the Gnu C++ compiler.
 To utilize this option, one adds the following command to the :ref:`options` (:numref:`options`) section of the MSX input file:

 **COMPILER** choice

-where choice is **VC** for the Visual C++ compiler, **GC** for the MinGW or Gnu C++ compilers, or **NONE** for no compiler (the default compiler option).
-You can determine if your Windows system already has one of these compilers installed by opening a Command Prompt window and issuing the command CL for the Visual C++ compiler or gcc for the MinGW compiler.
+where choice is **VC** for the Visual Studio C++ compiler, **GC** for the MinGW or Gnu C++ compilers, or **NONE** for no compiler
-If the system responds with a message saying that the command is not recognized, then the compiler is either not installed or has not been configured for general use.
+(the default compiler option).
+To determine if your Windows system has the Visual Studio C++ build tools installed you can check to see if a Visual Studio folder appears on your Start Menu.
+To check for the MinGW compiler, open a Command Prompt window and enter *gcc*.

 The Gnu compiler comes standard with most Linux installations.